 Jeremy White, Directing

 Writer-director of narrative and documentary film.
 His work has been distinguished at film festivals around the world, from Los Angeles to Cannes.
 Jeremy is the Series Producer of Vice World of Sports, a new documentary series airing on Viceland that features compelling stories set at the intersection of sports, culture, politics, and place.
-The show premiered at the Tribeca Film Festival in 2016 and a second season, Rivals, premieres February 2017.
+The show premiered at the Tribeca Film Festival in 2016 and a second season, Rivals, premiered in 2017.

 David Wienir, Business and Management of Entertainment